-- Jennison Kipp, University of Florida Extension, Co-Chair
+Jennison Kipp, University of Florida Extension, NECI Co-Chair

 The National Extension Climate Initiative serves to link climate change-related education and research across Extension program areas and associations.
 This effort is open to all professionals with the following objectives:

-- Represent participating Land and Sea Grant Universities, national associations, and related committees and organizations.
+- Represent and coordinate participating Land and Sea Grant Universities, national associations, and related committees, organizations and partnerships.

 - Pursue active learning and collaborative efforts that enhance professional development.